Traffic State Estimation for Connected Vehicles using the Second-Order Aw-Rascle-Zhang Traffic Model: Conclusions and Future Work

 \section{Conclusions and Future Work}

 From the previous analysis, we have some preliminary suggestions regarding the questions posed in Section \ref{s:case_study} which are as follows: \begin{itemize} \item \textit{A1:} As expected, the performance of the state estimation methods is improved upon increasing the number of sensors in the system.
 The performance in terms of density is similar across methods while MHE outperforms other methods in terms of estimated speeds. \item \textit{A2:} The performance of all estimation methods in general improves with moving sensors as sensors cover more segments on the highway over time as compared to the case with only fixed sensors.
 The variation in performance is non-monotonic at lower frequencies of change in sensor positions but a prominent improvement is observed at a duration of 20 seconds or lower.
 The improvement in density is more profound than the improvement in speeds. \item \textit{A3:} More uniformly spaced segments result in a better state estimation performance than the same number of segments placed consecutively in the case of both fixed and moving sensors.
-Uniformly placed fixed sensors also outperform consecutively placed moving sensors up to a duration of 20 seconds between changes. \item \textit{A4:} The performance of all methods worsens with an increase in sensor noise.
+Uniformly placed fixed sensors also outperform consecutively placed moving sensors up to a duration of 20 seconds between changes. \item \textit{A4:} The performance of all methods worsens with worsening data quality that might result from lower penetration rates of CVs and higher sensor noise.
 UKF is the least robust out of all methods and shows abrupt increases in error compared to other methods with increasing noise.
-The impact of noise is more prominent in scenarios with more sensors which show a deterioration in performance at lower levels of sensor noise as compared to scenarios with fewer sensors.
-The improvement in performance achieved by the use of moving sensors is able to offset the deterioration caused by sensor noise to a fair extent showing the advantage of using moving sensors under noisy conditions. \end{itemize} To summarize, we present a state-space formulation for the nonlinear ARZ model while considering junctions in the form of ramp connections.
+The impact of quality issues is more prominent in scenarios with more measured segments which show a deterioration in performance at lower levels of measurement noise as compared to scenarios with fewer measured segments.
+The performance improvement achieved by the use of moving sensors is able to offset the deterioration caused by measurement quality to a fair extent showing the advantage of using moving sensors under adverse conditions. \end{itemize} To summarize, we present a state-space formulation for the nonlinear ARZ model while considering junctions in the form of ramp connections.
 Since the ARZ model is nonlinear, it is not possible to directly apply linear state estimation methods to it which are considered to be more efficient than nonlinear methods.
 We linearize the ARZ model using Taylor series approximation and use it to implement linear state estimation such as through linear MHE.
 We present the formulation for linear MHE which has not previously been used for TSE and show that it is a good choice for TSE compared to other popular methods namely EKF, UKF, and EnKF.
-We also show that the use of moving sensors is better for state estimation compared to fixed sensors and can offset the degradation in performance caused by sensor noise.
+We also show that the use of moving sensors is better for state estimation compared to fixed sensors and can offset the degradation in performance caused by reduced measurement quality resulting from sensor noise and lower penetration rates of CVs.
 Various strategies and variations in the selection of segments to obtain CV data are also investigated.
-Future work will consider the optimal placement of sensors considering CVs for TSE.
-Besides, while the performance of the ARZ model against the first-order LWR model has been studied in prior research~\cite{Seo2017} which claims the superiority of the former, some of the newer works~\cite{wang2022real} have suggested the possibility of the order of the model being less significant for TSE in the presence of sufficient data.
-Therefore, it will be interesting to carry out a detailed comparative study between the performance of the ARZ model and a first-order model under different scenarios specifically those depicting non-equilibrium conditions under different sensor placements.